atifih/Note-Taker/README.md

 ## Contributing
 All pull requests are allowed/encouraged.
 For developers looking to make profound changes to this project, kindly open an issue detailing any proposed changes to be made so that a discussion may ensue.
+ .
 ## Tests
-Currently there are no  tests within the repository.
+Currently there are no  tests provided within the repository, this  is subject to change as more thorough or formal testing of this app ensues sometime in the future.

 ## Questions